Picovoice/porcupine/demo/mcu/README.md

 ## Usage

-For these demos, the default wake word is `Picovoice`.
+For these demos, the default wake word is `Porcupine`.